 Through the projects, Interreg programmes contribute to the implementation of the EU Cohesion Policy’s main priorities:

-There are four different Interreg strands:
+There are six different Interreg strands:

 Cross-border cooperation, known as Interreg A, supports cooperation between regions which share a common border.
 For example, Friuli Venezia Giulia Region in Italy and Primorska Region in Slovenia.
 It aims to find practical solutions to common challenges in the border regions and reduce differences on the two sides of the border.